Keyruu/oblivion/content/Homelab/Monitoring.md

 Now we still have a thing to do before we can look at our metrics.
 We want to get notified when something doesn't go as expected.
 For this Prometheus has the [Alertmanager](https://github.com/prometheus/alertmanager).

 > [!warning]
 > In my config I use SMTP for sending alerts.
-For this you need a password and you shouldn't just put your secrets as plain text into the nix configs.
+For this you need a password, and you shouldn't just put your secrets as plain text into the nix configs.
 Please use something like [sops-nix](https://github.com/Mic92/sops-nix).
-This takes a while to setup and wrap your head around but is necessary to have a secure config.
+This takes a while to set up and wrap your head around but is necessary to have a secure config.
 > ~~I will probably write a post about this in the future.~~ I did write something about it [[NixOS for Servers#Secrets|here]].

 But nonetheless here is my config: